tfsaggregator/aggregator-cli/doc/rule-language.md

 # WorkItem Changes
-If the rule was triggered by the `workitem.updated` event, the changes which were made to the WorkItem object, are contained in the `selfUpdate` variable.
+If the rule was triggered by the `workitem.updated` event, the changes which were made to the WorkItem object, are contained in the `selfChanges` variable.
-Otherwise `selfUpdate` is `null`.
+Otherwise `selfChanges` is `null`.

 ## Fields
 Data fields of the work item update.